Viktor Davidenko: Early life

-Soviet Atomic Bomb Project
+Soviet atomic bomb project

-In May 1943, Davidenko and many other scientists joined Igor Kurchatov's Laboratory No.2 of the Academy of Sciences of the Soviet Union.
+In May 1943, Davidenko and many other scientists joined Igor Kurchatov's Laboratory No. 2 of the Academy of Sciences of the Soviet Union.
 He was admired for his knowledge, meticulousness and modesty.
-From 1943-45, three types of nuclear reactor designs were developed there: heavy water reactors, graphite-water reactors, and uranium-fueled water reactors.
+From 1943 to 1945, three types of nuclear reactor designs were developed there: heavy water reactors, graphite-water reactors, and uranium-fueled water reactors.
 Davidenko worked with Georgy Flyorov (the discoverer of spontaneous fission with Konstantin Petrzhak) in studying reactor technology.

 In May 1948, Kurchatov's group, together with a number of other scientists, was directed to the All-Russian Scientific Research Institute of Experimental Physics or KB-11 in the closed city of Sarov, Nizhny Novgorod Oblast, as part of the Soviet nuclear weapons program.
 While there, he witnessed a deception during an unexpected visit by Lavrentiy Beria, the feared head of Soviet security and the politician in charge of the nuclear program under Stalin.
 Kurchatov was in the middle of querying the beveled edge on a plutonium hemisphere, when – reacting quickly before Beria and his entourage – he directed Yakov Zeldovich to double-check the calculations, which Zeldovich 'confirmed' to Kurchatov's satisfaction shortly afterwards.

 Kurchatov put Davidenko in charge of one of three teams working simultaneously on neutron primers for nuclear bombs.
 The laboratory of the chemist Vitaly Aleksandrovich was selected to continue but Davidenko's laboratory provided equipment.
 He became director of Department 4 of the 'Installation' – the experimental nuclear research department – in 1952.
 Starting that year, he had repeatedly and strongly encouraged the theoretical physicists Andrei Sakharov and Zeldovich to pursue the route of atomic implosion to compress thermonuclear fuel for a hydrogen bomb in a two-stage device.
 In November, he and Sakharov went to a laboratory in Leningrad where preparations were being made to monitor radiation from an upcoming nuclear test.
 While there, they collected newly-fallen snow to concentrate and analyse for radionuclides from the U.S.'s Operation Ivy test earlier that month at Enewetak Atoll.
 The concentrate was mistakenly thrown away by another chemist.